- How It Works

 To find out more about the summer immersions, take a look at the detailed schedule for the 2017 summer immersion programs here.

 The 8-week summer immersion program is divided into two segments:

 5-6 weeks of advanced language education, experiential learning and cultural activities in West Africa, East Africa or Portuguese-Speaking Africa (depending on target languages).

-2-3 weeks in Ethiopia and South Africa for all students in the Africa Program of Concentration.
+2-3 weeks on the continent for all students in the Africa Program of Concentration.

 EAST and SOUTHEAST ASIA

 5-6 weeks of advanced language education with experiential learning and cultural activities in China, Japan or another country (depending on target languages).

 2-3 weeks in China, Japan and South Korea for the entire East and Southeast Asia Program of Concentration.